Scholarship/Bursary Lessons on Video from Mr. Phipps

 Step 2: Explore the EMCS Awards Database

-Look over the EMCS Awards Database (updated June 8, 2021).
+Look over the EMCS Awards Database.
 This database is updated throughout the year so check back often.
 Make a list of the awards for which you’ll apply.
 For External Awards, students are responsible for confirming details including application deadlines, application requirements, etc.

 Step 3: Aboriginal Students…